 - Feeling sad most of the time, crying

 - Loss of interest or pleasure in things you used to like

 - Thoughts about suicide or being better off dead

 - Eating and sleeping too much or too little

 - Trouble functioning at school and problems at home

 - Frequent complaints of physical illness or pain

 There are two main types of treatment for depression; talk therapy and medication.
-During talk therapy, a counselor may help to educate you on depression, look for its signs, and teach you how to use various coping skills.
-One type of treatment known as cognitive behavioral therapy shows you how to start changing the thoughts and behaviors that contribute to depression.
-Only a doctor or psychiatrist can determine if medication would be helpful, prescribe medication, and monitor its use.
+During talk therapy, a counselor may provide education about depression, look for its signs, and teach various coping skills.
+One tool that can be used is called cognitive behavioral therapy (CBT).
+CBT helps identify ways to change the thoughts and behaviors that contribute to depression.